CanerIrfanoglu/advances_in_ml/README.md

 | **Signed Volume Autocorrelation** | The persistence of buy/sell activity over consecutive trades. | "If I just saw an apple, what's the chance the next item is also an apple?" | The "order splitting" detector.
 A high positive value is a strong signature of a large institution working a single, massive order. |
 | **Volatility Ratio (`C2C / HL`)** | The character of volatility: jumps vs. ranges. | "Is the market trending in big jumps or just churning in place?" | A regime filter.
 A high ratio (>1) signals a trending, "gappy" market.
 A low ratio (<1) signals a range-bound, mean-reverting market. |

-# PART V - HIGH-PERFORMANCE COMPUTING RECIPES
+# PART 5 - HIGH-PERFORMANCE COMPUTING RECIPES

 ## Chapter 20 - Multiprocessing and Vectorization